bluewaysw/pcgeos/TechDocs/Markdown/Concepts/clmem.md

 (called an object block).
 Most of the routines which work on chunks can also be used on objects.

 Before you read this chapter, you should be familiar with the use of handles in GEOS and with the 80x86's segment:offset memory referencing.
-You should also be familiar with the global memory manager (see "Memory Management," Chapter 15).
+You should also be familiar with the global memory manager (see ["Memory Management", Chapter 15](cmemory.md)).

 ### 16.1 Design Philosophy